TheFifthRider/fate-slash-fate/docs/aspects.md

 Compels are a choice for the player to make, not necessarily their character.
 For example, accepting a Compel does not mean that a character willingly gives into their temptations or knowingly causes a problem.

-### Cost and Reward
+!!! info "Cost and Reward"

 	In vanilla Fate Core, accepting a Compel rewards the character with a Fate Point, but rejecting a Compel *costs* a Fate Point.
 This can feel punishing, effectively costing the player 2 Fate Points, and can complicate refusals based upon character interpretations.

 	Thus, in FATE/Moon, **Accepting a Compel rewards 1 FP, but rejecting a Compel costs nothing.**

 ## Boosts